pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

-     --fast            (bool)    Create a fast loading WAV --dumb            (bool)    Just convert to WAV a tape file --noloader        (bool)    Don't create the loader block --merge           (string)  Merge a custom loader from external TAP file --org             (integer) Origin of the binary
+     --fast            (bool)    Create a fast loading WAV --dumb            (bool)    Just convert to WAV a tape file --noloader        (bool)    Don't create the loader block --noheader        (bool)    Don't create the header
+     --merge           (string)  Merge a custom loader from external TAP file --org             (integer) Origin of the binary
-     --blockname       (string)  Name of the code block in tap file
+     --blockname       (string)  Name of the code block in tap file --clearaddr       (integer) Address to CLEAR at
 ```

 The 'patchpos' and 'patchdata' are for the turbo tape loader mods.